Student Homelessness and Basic Needs Insecurity

 Students with a history in the foster-care system are more likely to experience basic needs insecurity.
 "Most of our youth will experience several transitions during their childhood and adolescence," said Ernest Henderson Jr., regional manager at Treehouse, which provides academic support to youths in foster care.
 "With each transition, they can lose as much as six months of academic progress."

 In 2020, female-identifying students were 7 percentage points more likely to experience basic needs insecurity compared to male-identifying students (60% vs. 53%).
 In 2019, female students reported consistently higher rates of food insecurity and housing insecurity than male students.
 Nonbinary students had the highest rates of basic needs insecurity of any gender identity.

 Students who identify as LGBTQ+ are more likely to experience basic needs insecurity than those who do not.
 Around two-thirds of LGBTQ+ students face basic needs insecurity, according to 2020 data.

-Indigenous, American Indian/Alaska Native, Black, Pacific Islander/Native Hawaiian, and Latino/a students reported the highest percentages of food insecurity, housing insecurity, and homelessness in 2020.
+Accodring to the 2020 #RealCollege study, students identifying as Indigenous, American Indian/Alaska Native, Black, Pacific Islander/Native Hawaiian, or Latino/a reported high rates of food insecurity, housing insecurity, and homelessness.
 Seventy-five percent of Indigenous students experienced basic needs insecurity compared to 54% of white students and 53% of Asian/Asian American students (excluding Southeast Asian students).